mromanello/pyCTS/README.md

 The current implementation is basically a port to python of [this CTS Java implementation](https://bitbucket.org/neelsmith/cts) by Neel Smith.

-## LICENSE
+### License
-The source code in gcollection is licensed under the GNU General Public License version 3 (http://www.gnu.org/licenses/gpl.html).
+The source code in this repository is licensed under the GNU General Public License version 3 (http://www.gnu.org/licenses/gpl.html).

 (c) 2013 Matteo Romanello